ophastings/replications/2024-parenting-logics-text-analysis-SSR/README.md

 The replication uses both Stata and R.

-There are 4 files to be in order:
+There are 4 files to be run in order:

 1_initial_clean.do